-The new 2021 year in Erarta will open with a special exhibition by the Dutch/Chinese artist Zhuang Hong Yi
+The year 2021 in Erarta opened with a special exhibition by the Dutch/Chinese artist Zhuang Hong Yi

 Born in the Sichuan Province but residing in the Netherlands from the 1990s onwards, Zhuang has eloquently married the traditional Chinese medium of rice paper and the illustrious Dutch flower landscapes.
 He has managed to do so in a highly unique manner by creating 3-dimensional paintings made of painstakingly hand-folded rice-paper flowers covered in colour-shifting layers of acrylic and oil paint.

 The works themselves need to be considered as both sculpture and painting, hence requiring the viewer to walk past them in order to appreciate the transformation of the chromatic spectrum.
 It is really something that needs to be seen to be believed.

 Zhuang’s oeuvre is divided between his paint-based works and object-sculpture, although only the former will be shown in Erarta.
 Here, the artist’s remarkable ‘Landscapes’ and ‘Flowerbeds’ will be displayed in such a way that a continuous hue cycle will be created for the viewer as soon as they enter the exhibition space, ensuring an uninterrupted colour field experience.

 We look forward to welcoming you to this exceptional show.